 Again this is not the purpose of this post but I wanted you to ‘remember’ that point too…

-This is so easy but yet we miss it completely.
+This is so easy but yet you might miss it completely.
 If you live in an environment (see what I did there) where maybe family members ‘eat differently’ to you or don’t fully support what you’re doing.

 And when you realise this, you can appreciate your viewpoint vs. theirs a lot more.

-So without bitching and moaning about ‘having’ to eat the same as them – make some changes.
+So without bitching and moaning about ‘having’ to eat the same as them – make some obvious changes where you can.

 We have 100’s of Fathers/Mothers doing it daily without full support from their other halves (yet) so why can’t you?

-^^I wanted to write these few points first because I strongly believe that every thing in Life starts with the thoughts going through your head daily and once you shift your mindset – good stuff starts to happen.
+I wanted to write these few points first because I strongly believe that everything in Life starts with the thoughts going through your head daily and once you shift your perspective – good stuff starts to happen.

 In the past I called this a ‘Rule’ which Clients still felt ‘restricted’ upon, so even accepting the fact that everything you do is a guideline is powerful, too.